-(1) A Capital Needs Assessment report may combine information for all Project sites in one report.
+(1) For acquisition and rehabilitation projects a Capital Needs Assessment report may combine information for all Project sites in one report.

-(2) A Market Study may combine information for all Project sites in one report; however the Market Study shall have separate Rent Comparability Matrices for each site.
+(2) For new construction projects or acquisition/rehabilitation projects a Market Study may combine information for all Project sites in one report; however the Market Study shall have separate Rent Comparability Matrices for each site.